Our Youth Empowerment Programs

 Elliona

-Despite losing many family members, Elliona loves to joke around.
-He is currently studying at the Institute of Accountancy in Dar and will graduate in 2025.
+Despite facing the loss of loved ones and ongoing health challenges, Elliona loves to joke around.
+He is currently pursuing a degree in procurement at the Institute of Accountancy in Dar es Salaam and will graduate at the end of 2025.

 -